setrar/microelectronics/books/ISBN-0070125910/README.md

-# ⚙️ Fundamentals of Digital Logic with VHDL Design — Study Notes
+# ⚙️✨ Fundamentals of Digital Logic with VHDL Design — Study Notes ✨⚙️

 > _“Logic is the foundation of all computing — VHDL is how we speak it.”_
-> These notes summarize each chapter of **_Fundamentals of Digital Logic with VHDL Design_ (Brown & Vranesic)** — read back-to-back for FPGA mastery 🧠💡
+> These notes summarize each chapter of **_Fundamentals of Digital Logic with VHDL Design_ (Brown & Vranesic, 2000)** — your roadmap to FPGA mastery 🧠💡

 ---